jt14den/swc-tt-lecture-notes/11-load.md

 *
 ## Types of Memory
 * For our purposes, human memory can be divided into two different categories
-  - Long-term or persistent memory - where we store things like our bank card pins, passwords and home address
+  - **Long-term or persistent memory** - where we store things like our bank card pins, passwords and home address
   - It's unbounded (baring injury or disease)
-* A second memory system we possess is called *short-term* or *working memory*
+* A second memory system we possess is called **short-term** or **working memory**
-  - You use this memory to actively thing about things
+  - You use this memory to actively think about things
-  - It is much faster but smaller
+  - It is **much faster** but **smaller**
   - In 1956 George Miller estimated that the average adult's working memory could hold [7±2](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two)
   - this is why phone numbers have a limit of typically 7 or 8 digits
   - back when phones had dials not touchpads, that was the longest string of numbers most adults could remember accurately for as long as it took to dial to go round and round.
-* more recent studies suggest working memory is actually even smaller
+* more recent studies suggest working memory is actually even smaller, 5+-2 or even 3+-2
 * This has important implications for teaching
   - if we present our learners with lots of info without opportuntiy to practice using it, they won't retain it
-  - however if we present small amounts of info interspersed with practice opportunities, more like to retain
+  - however if we present small amounts of info interspersed with practice opportunities, more likey to retain later
-  - this is why frequent formative assessment is important
+  - this is why frequent formative assessment is important,it helps learners practice content and consolidate into long term mem

 >## Testing your working memory
 >I'm going to read a list of items and want you to try and memorize the items in it: